moppius/blender-assetto-corsa-tools/README.md

 4. Click "Install from File..."  and select the downloaded zip file
 5. Enable addon "Assetto Corsa (.kn5)"

 ## Usage

 1. File -> Export -> Assetto Corsa (.kn5)
 2. Select target folder to save the track.
 Make sure that a valid settings.json file exists.
 3. Copy the created file to the target track folder in your Assetto Corsa install folder.

+## Notes

+This repository was initially created from the Blender 2.76 addon distributed as [_kn5exporter.zip_ on Thomas Hagnhofer's website](https://site.hagn.io/assettocorsa/blender-kn5-exporter).

+Please visit that site for a downloadable example track, and more information on the original implementation.